Rosie the Riveter

-cultural icon in the United States who represents the women who worked all night and all day in factories and shipyards during World War II, many of whom produced munitions and war supplies.
+cultural icon in the United States who represents the women who worked in the factories and shipyards during World War II, many of whom produced munitions and war supplies.
 These women sometimes took entirely new jobs replacing the male workers who joined the military.
 She is widely recognized in the women's empowerment movement.

-Similar images of women war workers appeared in other countries such as Britain and Australia.
+Similar images of women war workers (such as Ruby Loftus Screwing a Breech-ring) appeared in other countries such as Britain and Australia.
 The idea of Rosie the Riveter originated in a song written in 1942 by Redd Evans and John Jacob Loeb.

 Images of women workers were widespread in the media in formats such as government posters, and commercial advertising was heavily used by the government to encourage women to volunteer for wartime service in factories.
 Rosie the Riveter became the subject of a Hollywood film in 1944.